 Since the original release, we know schools, districts, state education agencies and other education organizations have utilized the Educator Competencies to support transformation to a new form of teaching and learning that put students and their learning at the center.
 The CCSSO and KnowledgeWorks have begun a journey to better understand how the field is using the resources and to better understand how to expand the reach and use of the competencies to support more student-centered approaches to teaching and learning.

-To inform our work, please take this short survey by October 25th to help us understand the current use of the competencies in the field and recommendations to increase use.
+Thank you to all for participating in the survey to help us understand the current use of the competencies in the field and recommendations to increase use.
+We look forward to learning the results and sharing them with you soon.